Meneer-de-Bruin/WCT-API/docs/apis/api-harvest_authorisations_GET.rst

 ======================= ====== ========
 **Body**
 ---------------------------------------
-harvestAuthorisationsId Number Required
+id                      Number Required
 creationDate            Date   Required
 name                    String Required
+authorisingAgents       List   Optional
-authorisingAgent        String Optional
+orderNo                 String Optional
-orderNumber             Number Optional
 permissionStates        List   Optional
 ======================= ====== ========

+| **authorisingAgents**
+| List of of id's of authorising agents.

 | **permissionStates**
 | List of permission states as given to the permissons in the harvest authorisation.